surbhi84/checkboxQuiz-Typescript/README.md

 - CheckBox has a timer and after the expiration of it you can't change or select an option.
 - CheckBox supports persistent logins, you can logout and signup as well.
 - CheckBox has persistent dark and light modes.
-- checkBox has a highscore board which gets updated when you play a quiz.
+- CheckBox has a highscore board which gets updated when you play a quiz.
 - Besides home-page and category page all are protected routes and you must login to access them.